Showing posts with label Muangkan United. Show all posts

 The first things I noticed were the upgrade in playing surface and floodlights and plenty of signage to make the stadium look homely.
 The club had invested heavily on and off the pitch aiming to reach the top level of Thai football.

-The previously more illustrious visitors went ahead through an unmarked Veljko Filipovic from a corner on five minutes.
+The previously more illustrious visitors went ahead through an unmarked Veljko Filipovic from a corner after five minutes.
 The tall defender was given the freedom of the box as he stooped to head home on the half-volley past keeper Adisak Doungsri.

-Anuntachok Yodsangwal levelled things up midway through the first half when his low shot from a narrow-angle via deflection off the open legs of away team goalie Jaturong Samakorn, who should have done better.
+Anuntachok Yodsangwal levelled things up midway through the first half when his low shot from a narrow angle via deflection off the open legs of away team goalie Jaturong Samakorn, who should have done better.

 Evgeny Kabaev had a shot saved by the legs of Doungsri as Chiangmai responded.
 Lamphun’s Brazilian forward Thales Lima saw a powerful drive pushed over by Samakorn as the very watchable contest ebbed and flowed.